Y1-studio/statbooru/README.md

 - Thumbnail preview requires network access to the Danbooru CDN.
 - Very large searches can temporarily use significant RAM.
 Use **Memory-safe isolated** mode when working with huge result sets.
 - The app assumes Danbooru-style metadata columns such as `id`, `rating`, `score`, `fav_count`, `file_url`, `created_at`, `md5`, and tag category columns.
+- Required metadata files are distributed through GitHub Releases as `data.zip`.
+- The ready-to-use release package is distributed as `statbooru.zip` and includes the executable plus data.
 ---

 ## Credits